ifduyue/sinaip-go/README.rst

 -ipdat
 ~~~~~~~

 Specifies the path of generated binary file.
-It defaults to a empty string,
+It defaults to an empty string,
 and then the value of ENV variable ``SINAIPDAT``.

 -preload